meekrosoft/meekrosoft.github.io/content/posts/wealth-tax-is-stupid.md

 What happens when your most successful startup founders are expected to pay taxes several multiples of salary on frozen and unrealized value?
 [They have to leave](https://paragraph.xyz/@hagaetc/norway-shrugged)

-This loss of talent and capital is effectively a one-way-door, which reduces job creation and entrepreneurship in the economy.
+This loss of talent and capital is effectively a one-way-door, which has long term negative effects on job creation and entrepreneurship in the economy.

 ## It destroys value in SME's with capital intensive businesses